ghga-de/internal-file-registry-service/README.md

 ## Naming Conventions
-The github repository contains only lowercase letters, numbers, and hyphens "-", e.g.: `my-microservice`
+The github repository contains only lowercase letters, numbers, and hyphens "-", e.g.: `internal-file-registry-service`

-The python package (and thus the source repository) contains underscores "_" instead of hyphens, e.g.: `my_microservice`
+The python package (and thus the source repository) contains underscores "_" instead of hyphens, e.g.: `internal_file_registry_service`

-The command-line script that is used to run the service, the docker repository (published to docker hub), and the helm chart (not part of this repository) use the same pattern as the repository name, e.g.: `my-microservice`
+The command-line script that is used to run the service, the docker repository (published to docker hub), and the helm chart (not part of this repository) use the same pattern as the repository name, e.g.: `internal-file-registry-service`
 ## Adapt to your service
 This is just a template and needs some adaption to your specific use case.